Daniel Lee Corwin: Murders

-In July 1987, he kidnapped 26-year-old Debra Lynn Ewing from her Huntsville workplace and drove her to Montgomery County, where he raped and stabbed her.
+On July 10, 1987, Corwin kidnapped at gunpoint 26-year-old Debra Lynn Ewing from an insurance office at the Huntsville Vision Center in Huntsville.
+He then drove her to Montgomery County, where he raped and stabbed her.
+Despite a witness being present and describing the abductor in detail, authorities failed to identify Corwin as a suspect at this time.

 On October 31, 1987, he attempted to kidnap 36-year-old Mary Carrell Risinger at a car wash in Huntsville.
-She resisted and screamed for help, which resulted in Corwin slitting her throat in front of her 3-year-old daughter.
+When she resisted, Corwin stabbed her in the throat.